 Jemma Weymss then joined the conversation and over several sessions we discussed the phases of womanhood, as well as the importance of the feminine consciousness in the lives of not just the women we knew, or the women we were, but men who were part of the picture.

-The topics were wide ranging and covered everything: from the experience of girlhood, periods to the blossoming potential and perils of teenagehood, the triumphs and challenges faced by young women, mothers, and single women, as well as society’s impoverished and debilitating attitudes to the riches of the menopause and elderhood.
+The topics were wide ranging and covered everything from the experience of girlhood: from periods to the blossoming potential and perils of teenagehood, the triumphs and challenges faced by young women, mothers, and single women, as well as society’s impoverished and debilitating attitudes to the riches of the menopause and elderhood.
 We covered what wisdoms the ancient myths held for us as we reconnected with a renewed spiritual consciousness in the 21st century.
 It spiraled out into social constructs, economic systems, religion, the media, including social media, as well as the historic suppression and abuse of the feminine and how impoverished we were because of this.
-Yes, it did feel like we were setting the world to rights a bit.

-In late June, we began to speak with the Navan Centre.
+In late June, we were invited by the Navan Centre to suggest workshops which we run over the course of the year.
 This was very exciting.
 As the home of the Goddess Macha herself and the ancient spiritual centre of Ireland, the Navan Centre’s unique location would be the perfect place to explore these ideas and renew our connection to the land, through a series of workshops which worked with the Triple Goddess.

 The three sessions can be attended as stand alone workshops, or as a full set.